Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Unity"

     The Amplitude Analytics Unity SDK is a plugin to simplify the integration of Amplitude iOS and Android SDKs into your Unity project.
 This SDK works with Unity 2019.3.11 and higher.
-See the full documentation at [Unity SDK](../unity/).
+See the [Unity SDK documentation](../unity/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_10)